3.20 Changes ##

 Bossing typically involves just dodging mechanical elements while the swords work, casting curse/offering if you have it, and standing near the boss if possible.
 It's that easy.

-Beyond the sword and flasks most of our entry level gear is very basic- just grab stuff with life and resists.
-The exceptions are our gloves and boots, where we want the uniques as soon as possible.
+Beyond the sword and flasks most of our entry level gear is very basic- just grab stuff with life and resists, and picking up jewels as sockets become available.

-Beyond life and resists we prioritize +level of minion gems, and with an Elder base we can get minion damage and minion life.
-An ideal endgame helm is crafted from an 86+ Elder Bone Helmet base (obtainable from the divination card Nook's Crown) with +3 minion gems, minion damage, minion life, and resists.
+Beyond life and resists we prioritize +level of minion gems, and with an Elder base we can get minion life.
+An ideal endgame helm is crafted from an 80+ Elder Bone Helmet base (obtainable from the divination card Nook's Crown or Dark Dreams) with +minion gems, minion life, and resists/dexterity.
 There are many ways to craft this, but I personally just spam bound fossils at the base until I get the prefixes then craft whatever resists I need.
 If more currency is available we can finish the craft by locking prefixes and using a veiled chaos orb, which allows us to have two hybrid resists.
 We do not want Minion Damage here, as it makes our supports far too squishy now.
 BALLER OPTION: 150% Carrion Golem Buff Effect enchant.
 Corrupt for +2 minion gems you scoundrel.

 A Stygian Vise is the clear choice, with %Reduced Flask Charges Used.
 Life and resists are high priority.
 Bench craft %Chance for flasks to not consume charges if you have enough resists.
-Darkness Enthroned is BIS if you can manage the resists elsewhere.
+Darkness Enthroned is BIS if you can manage the resists elsewhere and sustain flasks.
 BALLER OPTION: Fertile Catalyst, close your eyes and Hunter slam t1 %life.

-Early on we just use rings with life and a lot of resists to fill the void of our gloves and boots, and bench craft minion speed if possible.
-As soon as we can we swap in unset rings to make room for Desecrate and Flesh Offering.
+Early on we just use rings with life and a lot of resists, and bench craft minion speed if possible.
+As soon as we can we swap in unset rings to make room for more gems.
 Make sure one ring has an open Suffix to beastcraft Aspect of the Spider on it.
 BALLER OPTION: Redeemer slam minion damage.

 In addition to our worm flasks a requirement for this build is the Quartz Flask.
 This allows permanent Phasing, which allows us to smoothly run through packs of monsters and (usually) not get hit.
 I don't remember WHY this is, but supposedly has something to do with monster turn speed and action time or some other weird mechanical interaction.
-The flask also gives us some extra dodge chance, which is important.
+The flask also gives us some spell suppression, which is nice.
 Our fifth flask slot is usually reserved for a Quicksilver for the extra speed.
-It is highly recommended to have 'of Warding' and 'of Heat' between these two flasks.
+It is highly recommended to have Bleed/Ignite (preference) and Freeze immunity between these two flasks.
 Situational flasks can be very important for certain endgame bosses, and can easily be swapped into our fifth slot as needed.